aljazsim/validation-framework-for-net/README.md

 A validation message contains the following properties:

- - ValidationSource: the reference to the object being validated,
+* ValidationSource: the reference to the object being validated,
- - ValdationLevel: describing the severity of the validation issue (None, Info, Warning or Error)
+* ValidationLevel: describing the severity of the validation issue (None, Info, Warning or Error)
- - PropertyName: the name of the property, belonging to validation source that the message relates to,
+* PropertyName: the name of the property, belonging to validation source that the message relates to,
- - Message: the description of the validation issue,
+* Message: the description of the validation issue,
- - ValidationContext: the name of the validation context (see section on validation contexts) and
+* ValidationContext: the name of the validation context (see section on validation contexts) and
- - ValidationPriority: the validation priority (see section on validation priorities).
+* ValidationPriority: the validation priority (see section on validation priorities).

 #### Merging validation messages
 Sometimes you want to present only a single validation message by selecting the message with the highest validation level and highest validation priority.
 A collection of validation messages can be merged in the following way: